 Cluster's 3 erroneous actions and cognitive functions' frequencies are generally higher than in any other grouping, especially the most complex ones, involving the need for mental planning.
-These human-related factors merged with design shortcomings, equipment failures and quality control issues.
+These human-related factors merged into design shortcomings, equipment failures and quality control issues.
 A tendency to underperform under non-standard operations (e.g. start-up or partial plant operation) was also observed, repeatedly combined with training issues (Figures 21 and 22).
 Cases where an equipment failure caused a shutdown, and operators focused on fixing the equipment and restarting it without further consideration are recurrent in this grouping.
-Some of the common failure modes observed are: (i) catastrophic failures due to the hot flow of products into cold pipes and vessels (brittle fractures); (ii) valves and seals which were damaged or partially closed/opened during a pause in operations and were not inspected (a quality control problem) before the restart; and (iii) omitting to realign valves and restart control/signalling/alarm systems.
-After the identification of specific patterns in Cluster 3, some suggestions on how to check if safety studies considered these interactions are given by items 30, 32 and 33 of the risk validation checklist.
+Some of the common failure modes observed are: (i) catastrophic failures due to the hot flow of products into cold pipes and vessels (brittle fractures); (ii) valves and seals which were damaged or gone partially closed/opened during the operation halt and were not inspected (a quality control problem) before the restart; and (iii) omissions to realign valves and restart control/signalling/alarm systems.

 The grouping also contained some regions where insufficient information from supervisory control and data acquisition systems shaped human erroneous actions (Figures 15, 16 and 17).
 The growing dependence on information systems is a pattern to be considered when assessing hazards, thus validation schemes must verify if the risk growth due to inadequate/unsatisfactory human-machine interfaces is carefully addressed.
-The lack of direct indications of problems; panels not providing accurate process overviews; information that is not displayed in relevant places (e.g. in the control room and/or locally); general/critical alarms not taking precedence in relation to local, less important alarms; delays in the information presented, undermining operators' efforts to diagnose system status; and incorrect information display are some of the human-machine interface problems extracted from Cluster 3.
-These accident causation tendencies resulted in the development of the items 37, 38, 62, 63 and 64 of the proposed example of a safety study validation checklist.
+The lack of direct indications of problems; panels not providing accurate process overviews; information that is not displayed in relevant places (e.g. in the control room and/or locally); general/critical alarms not taking precedence in relation to local, less important, alarms; delays in the information presented, undermining operators' efforts to diagnose system status; and incorrect information display are some of the human-machine interface problems extracted from Cluster 3.

-4.2 An Application Example for Safety Studies Validation
+4.2 An Attribute List for Risk Assessment Validation